websanco/liferay-learn/docs/dxp/latest/en/building-applications/remote-apps/remote-apps-tutorials/using-routes-with-a-basic-remote-app.md

 ## Using the `route` Property

 The auto-generated app includes three routes: `hello-world`, `hello-foo`, `hello-bar`.
 By default the application uses the `hello-world` route.
-However, you can use Remote App properties to configure it to use an alternate route.
+However, you can use remote app properties to configure it to use an alternate route.
 You can set these properties via [Remote Apps](#defining-a-route-property-via-remote-apps) or a [widget's configuration options](#defining-a-route-property-via-widget-configuration).

 ### Defining a Route Property via Remote Apps